Skip to Content

 Faith

-The divine strength or ability to believe in God for unseen supernatural results in every area of life.
+The spiritual gift of faith is the divine strength or ability to believe in God for unseen supernatural results in every area of life.

 • A deep commitment to Scripture/resilient faith/ unquestioning faith in God